timescale/docs/timescaledb/getting-started/query-data.md

    Reference section.

    For this SQL query, you will find the average stock trading price for each company over each day.
-We use the `time_bucket()` function with an interval of one day, include the `avg()` function on price, and include `symbol` so we can group the average price calculations by company.
-The `where` clause specifies results will be limited to only show days that occur within the last week.
+Use the `time_bucket()` function with an interval of one day, include the `avg()` function on price, and include `symbol` so you can group the average price calculations by company.
+The `where` clause specifies results are limited to only show days that occur within the last week.
 The [`group by`][clause-expressions] clause is necessary for aggregation and allows you to group the results by the day and company.
-And finally the `order by` clause orders the results first on the bucketed date, then by symbol.
+Finally the `order by` clause orders the results first on the bucketed date, then by symbol.

    ```sql